Nadine2016/knative/deploy.md

 {: shortdesc}

 Logs for application from the console are available from the application window by clicking **View logs**.

 You can view logs from the CLI by using the `coligo application logs` command.

 ```
 ibmcloud coligo application logs --name NAME --pod PODINDEX
 ```
 {: pre}

-## Improving your application performance
-{: #app-performance}

-1. Assign more memory
-2. Allow your application to scale up
-3. Increase your concurrency